florideanstarch/yats-ramble/README.md

 Make changes to files (use [jekyllBear](https://github.com/knhash/jekyllBear) repo for understanding).

-To serve and get a feel for the site run `bundle exec jekyll serve --incremental`.
+To serve and get a feel for the site run `bundle exec jekyll serve`.